Royal College of Speech and Language Therapists: Finances

 In the financial year 2016-2017 the college had income of over £4.2 million and expenditure of over £4.3 million, of which £3.3 million (79%) derived from membership income.

 Publications

 The monthly membership magazine, Bulletin, is the official magazine of the RCSLT.
 The magazine features the latest news, clinical articles, job adverts and other advertising.

 The International Journal of Language & Communication Disorders is the RCSLT's international research journal.

 Awards

 Launched in 2010, the Giving Voice Awards celebrate organisations and individuals that have campaigned to highlight how speech and language therapy transforms lives and/or others who have made a significant contribution to improving the lives of people with communication and/or swallowing needs.

 The Voice Box awards are an annual joke-telling competition for primary school children organised by the RCSLT.
 In the 2018-19 competition over 5,000 schoolchildren took part in the competition, and ten finalists took part in a live final in London.

+The RCSLT elects members annually for its Fellowship Award, which recognises speech and language therapists and speech and language therapy assistants who have demonstrated the impact of their work for service users and/or the profession, beyond what would be expected from their core role and job purpose.